Our Best Tips On Taking Pictures Of Pins & Jewelry

 Here is our original photography post:

-Learning how to photograph shiny objects and jewelry offers a variety of unique challenges.
+Learning how to photograph printed pins with an epoxy coating and jewelry offers a variety of unique challenges.
 At the Monterey Company, we have some of the tiniest, shiniest, sometimes awkward shaped products that we need to show every detail and clear angles so that you can see just how good our finished work can be!
 So, we thought we would share some of the key tips we use when photographing our specially shaped and textured in a studio environment:

 1. The Importance of Lighting: Most of the jewelry we shoot has a highly reflective surface.
 In order to